 Professional Licensure Programs

-At Southern Utah University, programs in the licensed professions are designed to fulfill the educational prerequisites for licensure or certification in Utah.
+At Southern Utah University, programs in the licensed professions are designed to fulfill the educational prerequisites for licensure in Utah.
 This means that, when students graduate from a SUU professional program, they have the minimum educational qualifications to apply for Utah licensure in their field.

 • Department Chair OR